fewagner/cait/README.md

 ### Installation

-For installing Cait, first clone the Git repository.
+For installing Cait, first install and upgrade the following helper libraries:

+> pip install -U wheel setuptools twine

+Then clone the Git repository.
 The folder of the repository contains a wheel file:

 > dist/*.whl

+If there are multiple wheel files, choose the one with the highes version number.
 For installation of the library, run:

 > pip install /path/to/wheelfile.whl